devmarcuz/Glass-Bridge/README.md

 Now you can access the application at `http://localhost:3000`

 Note: You will also need to set up the backend server for the app to work properly.
-Please refer to the [Glass Brige Backend](https://github.com/devmarcuz/SWIFT-Chat-App-Backend)
+Please refer to the [Glass Brigde Backend](https://github.com/devmarcuz/Glass-Bridge-Backend)

 ## Technologies